 by Tom Stimson

-Originally published in the February 2011 Edition of the AV Matters Newsletter, produced by the Stimson Group.
+Originally published in the March 2011 edition of The Stimson Group’s AV Matters newsletter.